AmadeusITGroup/Assistive-Webdriver/doc/vm-guide/README.md

 | Edge              | [Download Edge](https://www.microsoft.com/en-us/edge)                                     | [Download Edge Driver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/) |
 | Internet Explorer | [Download IE](https://support.microsoft.com/en-us/help/17621/internet-explorer-downloads) | [Download IE Driver Server](https://www.selenium.dev/downloads/)                              |

-- Download and install [Java](https://www.java.com).
+- If you plan to use `Assistive-Webdriver`, download and install [Java](https://www.java.com).
 Java is needed in order to run Selenium Server.
+It is not needed if you only plan to use `Assistive-Playwright`.

-- Download [Selenium Server](https://www.selenium.dev/downloads/) and store the `.jar` file somewhere in the virtual machine.
+- If you plan to use `Assistive-Webdriver`, download [Selenium Server](https://www.selenium.dev/downloads/) and store the `.jar` file somewhere in the virtual machine.
+It is not needed if you only plan to use `Assistive-Playwright`.

 - Download and install [Node.js](https://nodejs.org).
-Node.js is needed in order to run `tcp-web-listener`, and it includes `npm` that can be used to install both `tcp-web-listener` and `text-to-socket-engine`.
+Node.js is needed in order to run `tcp-web-listener` and `assistive-playwright-server`, and it includes `npm` that can be used to install `text-to-socket-engine`.

 - From the command line with administrator privileges, execute the following commands to install `text-to-socket-engine` and to register it: